A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Examples of Conformal Procedures

 \section{Examples of Conformal Procedures}

 In this section we give examples of conformal prediction applied in many settings, with the goal of providing the reader a bank of techniques to practically deploy.
-Note that we will focus only on one-dimensional $Y$ in this section.
-High-dimensional $Y$, such as in image-to-image regression, is better handled by an extension of conformal prediction, Risk-Controlling Prediction Sets, that we will discuss in Section~\ref{sec:rcps}.
+Note that we will focus only on one-dimensional $Y$ in this section, and smaller conformal scores will correspond to more model confidence (such scores are called \textit{nonconformity} scores).
+Richer settings, such as high-dimensional $Y$, complicated (or multiple) notions of error, or where different mistakes cost different amounts, often require the language of \emph{risk control}, outlined in Section~\ref{app:ltt}.